hadete22/YouTube/README.md

 # UserGuide
 🔗 1.
-Add a YouTube URL
+Add a YouTube URL\n
 Paste a video or playlist URL into the input field and click ➕ Add.

 Single video: